stratum-mining/sv2-workshop/md/sv2-workshop.md

 ## Connect to Workshop Wifi

 Connect to this WiFi:
-- SSID: `SS1-GLnet`
+- SSID: `sv2-workshop`
-- Password: `7SHNA9J4YR`
+- Password: `proofofwork`

-You can now check a local deployment of `mempool.space` for our local signet by typing `192.168.1.108` into your browser.
+You can now check a local deployment of `mempool.space` for our local signet by typing `192.168.73.178` into your browser.

-⚠️ There's no internet connection from this point onwards.

 ---